Garlicoin (GRLC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Garlicoin Historical Price

-According to the latest data gathered on Garlicoin live price page, the current price of Garlicoin is 0.00632194USD.
-The circulating supply of Garlicoin(GRLC) is 68.74M GRLC , giving it a market capitalization of $434.59K.
+According to the latest data gathered on Garlicoin live price page, the current price of Garlicoin is 0.0058904USD.
+The circulating supply of Garlicoin(GRLC) is 68.75M GRLC , giving it a market capitalization of $404.94K.

 The Garlicoin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GRLC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.